Subscribe to this page

-- A severe, chronic disability other than mental retardation or mental illness which:
+- A severe, chronic disability other than an intellectual disability or mental illness which:

-- In the case of a person under three years of age, at least one developmental delay; or
+1. In the case of a person under 3 years of age, at least one developmental delay; or

-- In the case of a person three years of age or older, a substantial limitation in three or more of the following areas of major life activity, as appropriate for the person's age:
+2. In the case of a person 3 years of age or older, a substantial limitation in 3 or more of the following areas of major life activity, as appropriate for the person’s age:

 This resulted in: